Learning how to practice gratitude every day can be powerfully transformational.

 - Set a timer on your phone to remind you a few times a month to send thank you notes.
 It’s easy to let time slip away.

-4. Focus on what you’ve got and not on what you don’t.
+4. Focus on being grateful for what you’ve got

 Intentionally think about things that are good in your life.